+Chronic: None known.
 TARGET ORGANS:

 Acute: Occupational Exposure: Skin, eyes.
-Therapeutic Doses: Skin, kidneys.
+Therapeutic Doses: Skin.

 Chronic: Occupational Exposure: Skin.
-Therapeutic Doses: Skin, kidneys.
+Therapeutic Doses: Skin.

-TOXICITY DATA: The toxicity data available for the active component of this product, Mupirocin, are presented in this MSDS.
-Additional data are available for the excipient components of this product, but are not presented in this MSDS; Contact Nycomed US Inc. for more information.
+TOXICITY DATA: The toxicity data available for the active component of this product are presented in this MSDS.
+Additional data are available for the excipient components of this product, but are not presented in this MSDS; Contact Fougera for more information.